Teaching support from the UK’s largest provider of in-school maths tuition.

 It needs to be flexible

-Though students should try to stick to their revision timetable as closely as possible, remember that it is not set in stone.
-One day you may be tired, or feeling unwell and you may not cover all of the content that you hoped to that day.
-In this case don’t panic.
-Simply make a note at the end of the day what topics you will need to come back and revisit.
+Students should stick to their revision timetable as closely as possible, but it is not set in stone.
+One day students may be tired, or feel unwell and not cover all of the content that day.
+Remind them not to panic.
+At the end of the day note down what topics need to be revisited.

-On the other hand, students may find that the original revision timetable that they created at the beginning of the revision period just isn’t working and that’s ok.
-A revision timetable is supposed to help with your own revision and if it’s not, simply adapt it.
+On the other hand, students may find that the original revision timetable template they created at the beginning of the revision period isn’t working.
+A revision timetable is supposed to help with revision.
+If it’s not, adapt it.

 It needs to be realistic

-That being said, when you set about creating a revision timetable it’s important to be realistic and avoid cramming.
+Revision timetables need to be realistic to avoid last-minute cramming.
 Nobody can revise for six hours a day with no breaks for four months straight.
-We all need to take small yet frequent breaks to digest information, rest and stay sane!
-For example, consider working for thirty minutes and then taking a ten minute break to get a drink or take a walk, before sitting back down to study some more.
+Students need small, frequent breaks to digest information.
+For example, revision planners may accommodate for thirty minutes of work and then a ten-minute break to get a drink or take a walk, before sitting back down to study some more.

-Your revision timetable should give you a sense of achievement each day when you complete a topic, not overwhelm you and make you feel behind.
-So break your revision down into achievable and digestible chunks to give yourself some small wins.
+A revision timetable should provide a sense of achievement each day, not overwhelm and negativity.
+Encourage students to break revision down into achievable and digestible chunks.

-There are a few different ways to design your revision timetable.
-Some students may include all of the subjects that they are studying for all on one revision timetable, other students may have a unique timetable for each individual subject.
+Help guide students’ revision and create revision timetables in class.
+There are a few different ways to design a revision timetable.
+Some students may include all of their subjects that they are on one revision timetable, others may have a unique timetable for each subject.

 • What grade do you hope to achieve?